A Statement on Racial Injustice

 During these unprecedented times of both high uncertainties and tragic realities, Social Justice Initiative remains committed to its vision: utilizing four primary pathways to best see the ways of advancing the knowledge, values, and skills of those who seek to co-create a more just world for themselves and their communities.

-Over the past year, our global understanding of the need for healing has deepened as we fight against the widespread and deadly invasion of the COVID-19 pandemic.
-This microscopic virus has ensured that we are no longer able to deny the chronicity of multiple healthcare disparities and inequities.
+Over the recent years, our global understanding of the need for healing has deepened as we fight against the widespread and deadly invasion of the COVID-19 pandemic.
+This microscopic virus and its variants has ensured that we are no longer able to deny the chronicity of multiple healthcare disparities and inequities.
 Even more recently we have all been reminded of our need to heal from another pandemic, one that has existed for as long as time itself– the infectious agents of Anti-Black racism and hate.

 The SJI is unequivocal when we say "Black Lives Matter".
 We know that until we address the racial injustice of African-Americans, justice for everyone everywhere remains endangered and precarious.